Ultrasound uses high-frequency sound waves to make images of organs and structures inside the body.

 How the Test is Performed

-An ultrasound machine creates makes images so that organs in the body to be examined.
+An ultrasound machine makes images so that organs inside the body can be examined.
 The machine sends out high-frequency sound waves, which reflect off body structures.
 A computer receives the waves and uses them to create a picture.
 Unlike with an x-ray or CT scan, this test does not use ionizing radiation.

 The test is done in the ultrasound or radiology department.